 Brexit resulted in the Pound Sterling (GBP) depreciating, impacting British investment into Spain but the British still make up a fifth of foreign buyers of Spanish property.
+Read more about Spanish mortgages for non-residents.
 Furthermore, on top of the GBP uncertainty, the potential for Eurozone-wide insecurity due to upcoming elections this year could see non-EU buyers increasingly choosing to invest in Spanish property in 2017.

 The Balearic Islands, a Spanish archipelago formed of Majorca, Menorca, Ibiza and Formentera are renowned for their Mediterranean climate, culture and cuisine.
 Majorca, the biggest island, Menorca and Formentera are celebrated for their beaches, coastline and abundant properties and development sites.
 Ibiza, meanwhile has become synonymous with high-net-worth individuals due to its combination of major nightclubs and rustic old towns.

 Like the Balearic Islands, Marbella offers a relaxed lifestyle punctuated by super yachts and good food.
 Whether buying property as a holiday home or investment Marbella offers a welcome escape from busy schedules.
 Malaga’s international airport is only half an hour away, connecting Marbella with the world, hence travelling there for a break from business is easy.